 - Research and provide assistive technology or supplemental software programs.

-- Provide quarterly IEP Progress Reports to Home Facilitators indicating student progress toward goals and objectives.
+- Provide quarterly IEP Progress Reports to parents/guardians indicating student progress toward goals and objectives.

 - Collaborate with regular education teachers on how best to meet the needs of each individual student.

 Since PALCS is self-paced, the special education program works well for students with medical disabilities that require frequent hospital stays or rehabilitation at home.
-Upon request, a laptop computer can be provided so that students can attend school from the hospital.
+A laptop computer is provided so that students can attend school from the hospital or anywhere with an internet connection.
 Furthermore, students can access their school work at all hours of the day, night, and during the weekend.